sigmod/sqlpp/document.md

     FROM GleambookUsers u, u.employment e
     WHERE u.id = 1;

-In this query, the second `FROM` term refers to the variable `u` defined to its left.
-In general, a SQL++ query fragment like `FROM expr1 AS v1 UNNEST expr2 AS v2` is equivalent to `FROM expr1 AS v1, expr2 AS v2`

 ### <a id="Expressing_joins_using_from_terms">Expressing joins using FROM terms
 Similarly, the join intentions of the other `UNNEST`-based join examples above could be expressed as: